 Student Health Insurance Plan

 George Mason University offers a student health insurance and a dental insurance plan which are available to eligible undergraduate and graduate students who would like to purchase insurance.
 F-1 and J-1 Visa students are automatically enrolled in the Mason health insurance plan under University Policy #6002.
-Details about the plan are online.
+Visit the insurance webpage for plan details.